hydershah/edgebook/documentation/README.md

 ## Support

-For support, email support@edgebook.ai or join our Discord community.
+For support, please refer to the project documentation or create an issue in the repository.

 ## Responsible Use

-EdgeBook promotes responsible use.
-If you need help, please call 1-800-522-4700.
+This platform promotes responsible use.
+If you need help with problem gambling, please seek appropriate resources.

 You must be 18+ to use this platform.
 Please play responsibly.

----

-Built with ❤️ by the EdgeBook team